 Mutual funds that engage in the selling (or writing) of covered calls may involve a high degree of risk and may not be suitable for all investors.
 For a call option that is sold (written), if that option is exercised, the upside potential is limited to the premium received plus the difference between its stock price and the stock purchase price.
-If the option is not exercised and expires out-of-themoney and with no value, the upside potential is any gain in share value plus the premium received.
-On the downside, limited protection is provided by the premium received from the call's sale.
+If the option is not exercised and expires out-of-the-money and with no value, the upside potential is any gain in share value plus the premium received from the call's sale.
 The loss potential may be substantial and is limited only by the stock declining to zero.